Docs menutap to expand

 "50% deposit required at start of work."

-That kind of one-line, this-job-only context is exactly what Estimate Notes is for.
+That kind of one-line, this-job-only context is exactly what estimate notes are for.
 Other patterns:

 What doesn't belong here

-- Anything specific to one line item — that's a line-item note.
+Anything specific to one line item.
+That's a line-item note: select the row and press A, or use the right-click or kebab menu.
+Line-item notes print under their line on the PDF.
 See Add a note to a line item.